-At September 30, 2012, the University has been awarded approximately \$72.0 million in contracts and grants which have not been expended.
+For FY 2013, the University was awarded approximately \$60.2 million in contracts and grants which have not been expended.
 These awards, which represent commitments of sponsors to provide funds for specific research, training, and service projects, have not been reflected in the financial statements.

-During fiscal year 2012 and 2011, the University received and expended federal funding under the American Recovery and Reinvestment Act ("ARRA").
-In 2012, those funds were primarily in the form of sponsored research grants in the amount of \$719,410, and during 2011, those funds consisted primarily of sponsored research grants and State Fiscal Stabilization Funds in the amount of \$6,081,178.
-In accordance with the construct of the law, ARRA funding ceased during fiscal year 2012.
+During FY 2013, the University received and expended federal funding under the American Recovery and Reinvestment Act ("ARRA").
+In 2013, those funds were primarily in the form of sponsored research grants in the amount of \$1,137,748.